 Best for: MailChimp is ideal for small and medium-sized businesses looking to get their feet wet in email marketing but is not suited for scaling teams since it lacks powerful automation and segmenting features.

 This newsletter software offers a free email marketing service with a large selection of templates to choose from for newsletters.

 MailChimp is a valuable tool nonetheless, especially since its free plan generously offers up to 12,000 free email sends per month.
 You'll also like the variety of newsletter templates that MailChimp offers, and the drag-and-drop builder that lets you rework the designs.

-In Constant Contact, you can use their email builder to create newsletters that match your brand, select from a variety of templates, and edit to ensure it looks exactly how you want it -- although I'm not a big fan of the templates, since most of the templates look outdated.
-Additionally, if you need sophisticated automation features and workflows, I would advise staying away from Constant Contact because it lacks a strong automation system.
+In Constant Contact, you can use their email builder to create newsletters that match your brand, select from a variety of templates, and edit to ensure it looks exactly how you want it.

-MailUp offers plenty of the same functionality from what you'd expect from an email marketing service, including a drag-and-drop email builder, beautifully designed templates, and an HTML editor.
+MailUp offers plenty of the same functionality as what you'd expect from an email marketing service, including a drag-and-drop email builder, beautifully designed templates, and an HTML editor.